zaranip/Chicago-Trading-Competition-2024/README.md

 ### Strategies
 1. **Penny in, Penny out with Levels**: This strategy involves placing orders at the best bid and ask prices, with the aim of capturing the bid-ask spread.
 The bot continuously adjusts its orders based on predefined levels to optimize its position in the order book.
 2. **ETF Arbitrage**: The bot monitors the prices of exchange-traded funds (ETFs) and their underlying assets.
 It identifies and exploits price discrepancies between the ETF and its components, taking advantage of arbitrage opportunities.
-3. **GUI Interface and Accessory Strategies**: The bot includes a graphical user interface (GUI) that allows users to monitor its performance and adjust settings in real-time.
+3. **GUI Interface and Accessory Strategies**: The bot includes a graphical user interface (GUI) that allows us to monitor its performance and adjust settings in real-time.
 Additionally, the bot employs accessory strategies, such as placing bogus bids, to manipulate the market and gain an advantage over other participants.
+We suggest that future competitiors also employ this, but to make sure that you can do X11 port forwarding before the competition.

 The GUI allowed us to control fade (rate of selling / buying assets), edge (profit margin sensitivity), slack (max margin), and minimum margin.
 These can be found in our "params_gui.py" file.
-Our edge specifically uses a tanh function to adjust our margins.
+Our edge specifically uses a tanh function to adjust our margins and a logarithmic function to adjust the fades.

 We used three different ways of evaluating fair value:
 1. Potential energy graph for interaction between a proton and electron - we found the distributions of prices given to us fit very closely with this model.
 We did end up implementing this model in predictions.py, and it worked with varying results.